 In March, 2010, The New Republic published the linguist John McWhorter’s denunciation of the damage he insisted had been done to African-Americans such as himself and his relatives by the leftist-activist professors Frances Fox Piven and Richard Cloward.
 Piven and Cloward had tried to bring down capitalism in the 1960s by flooding welfare rolls with angry would-be recipients.
 Nearly half a century later, McWhorter still hadn’t gotten over it.
 He cast them among the crackpots of racial protest, writing that he’d love to “erase” them from memory: “Rarely in American history have people with such a destructive agenda [as Piven and Cloward] had such power over the lives of the innocent…, helping to ruin the lives of, for example, some of my relatives.”

 Such power?
-McWhorter was certainly on-message with conservative thunderings against Piven and Cloward by Glenn Beck and the right-radical provocateur David Horowitz — everyone’s source on the horrors supposedly perpetrated by Piven and Cloward.
+McWhorter was certainly justified in critiquing Piven and Cloward’s professedly “revolutionary,” “anti-racist” tactics.
+But his critique of them went too far, with a lot of conservative thundering against them, for example by Glenn Beck and the right-radical provocateur David Horowitz — everyone’s source on the horrors supposedly perpetrated by Piven and Cloward.

 A lot of American leftist ideology cast Blacks as the cats’ paws of revolution against a regime that had long consigned them to a “reserve army of the unemployed,” exploited and brutalized.
 Yet Piven and Cloward’s call for resistance, via their racialized “politics of turmoil,” was no solution.
 It opened no path to political or economic justice, let alone integration.

-Here is a comment on what you’ve just read, posted by “Jimmy of Staten Island” on the website of New York City’s NPR station, WNYC, after host Brian Lehrer quoted a passage from this column.
+Here is a comment on what you’re reading right now, posted by “Jimmy of Staten Island” on the website of New York City’s NPR station, WNYC, after host Brian Lehrer quoted a passage from this column.
 “Jimmy,” writing from a neighborhood where many Archie Bunkers surely live, described himself as “Still a Democrat, still Union, but Lord Almighty, folks like Ms. Piven do little but alienate the folks in my local, and weaken their allegiance to the Democratic Party.
 Her ‘strategy’ to cause rifts within the voting blocs that make up Municipal Democratic Parties, to force LBJ’s hand, did nothing but bring about Nixon-Reagan, and the long-term kneecapping of the greater, national Democratic party.”

-With a comment like Jimmy’s, I rest my case — against Piven & Co. for being hapless enough to have long time, but also against McWhorter, Beck, and Horowitz, because, obsessing as they do about Piven’s holding “such power over the lives of innocents,” end up mobilizing people who are racist enough to embrace scapegoating.
-Chastise the left for its follies, as I’ve done often enough myself.
-But spare us any hyped-up indignation about liberal racism that, like McWhorter’s indignation, accepts and even excuses the brutal, ubiquitous realities of racism itself.
+With a comment like Jimmy’s, I rest my case — against Piven & Co. for being hapless enough for a long time, but also against McWhorter, Beck, and Horowitz.
+Obsessing as they do about Piven’s holding “power over the lives of innocents,” McWhorter et al end up mobilizing people who are racist enough to embrace scapegoating.
+Chastise the left for its follies — as I’ve done often enough myself —but spare us any hyped-up indignation about liberals’ racism that, like McWhorter’s indignation, accepts and even excuses the realities of racism itself.

 Last year here I criticized enlightened denizens of the Chattering Classes Zoo for trying to rehabilitate David Brooks, an ingratiating neo-con who’s as doomed as a charming, brilliant vampire to suck the blood of the American republic while thinking he’s in love.
 (It’s Halloween, okay?
 But this is dead serious, too.)